bangerth/helmholtz/readme.md

 file and update a graph of the frequency-dependent cavity response every time you read through the file.
 This way, the graph will fill in over time.

-*TODO:* Update with the exact contents of these files once known.

 When the program has successfully finished all computations, it generates a file `<outputfileprefix>success_signal.txt` in the